Bernstein spectral method for quasinormal modes and other eigenvalue problems: Applications in Quantum Mechanics

 Some comments are in order.
 First, note that the exact solution in both compactified coordinates is flat at both boundaries.
 All derivatives vanish at either boundary.
 However, it is sufficient to specify at least

 where $a_k,b_k$ are the corresponding boundary locations for $k=1,2$.
 Second, note that the potential is singular at the boundaries in both compactified coordinates, with

 A consequence of using the collocation grid we proposed in Section \ref{subsect:LEP} is that we have avoided evaluating at these singularities by expanding the Bernstein basis order and choosing collocation points in the interior of the relevant domain.

 Finally, we observe a dependence on the rate of convergence of the method with respect to different coordinate transformations, as can be seen in Table~\ref{table:HOTISE}.
-The source of this discrepancy is unclear.
+We may attribute this discrepancy on how features such as maxima and nodes of higher energy eigenfunctions are distributed on the compactified coordinates in relation to how the collocation points are distributed on the compactified coordinates.